kwaite1021/piFrame/README.md

     <li>Pi-startSSH.sh -after cloning move to your local machine.
 You can use this to easily get the pi address & SSH                 in.
     </li>
     </ul>
+    Development tip: Mount your PiFrame directory on the Raspberry Pi to your local machine, then use Atom or your favorite       editor to edit / save changes.Look in the PiWiki notebook for instructions on how to do this.
     </p>
 <br>
 <h3>Help on modules</h3>